SimonSiefke/vscode-html-language-features/README.md

 ## Settings

-You can specify custom data inside your `settings.json` file that will be used for intellisense suggestions.
+You can specify custom data inside your vscode settings.
 After changing the configuration, you need to reload vscode.

 ```json
 {